ncraike/fang/README.rst

  - more maintainable code from deliberate isolation of functions and modules.
  - clearer code with explicit declaration of dependencies.

 Why isn't dependency injection used in Python?

-Well, dependency injection systems in other languages are usually quite complex, often using their own configuration language (often written in XML), strict interfaces, factory classes, etc. There are a lot of pieces, and few of them fit into Python's existing ecosystem and programming style.
+Well, dependency injection in other languages is usually quite complex.
+DI frameworks often use their own configuration language (often written in XML), mandate strict interfaces, use factory classes, and so on.
+There are a lot of pieces, and few of them fit into Python's existing ecosystem and programming style.

 Fang aims to change that.
 Fang adds dependency injection, but in a Pythonic way, while still maintaining the benefits.
 Particularly, in Fang:

- - dependencies are specified just by identifier strings, not with explicit interface definitions.
+ - dependencies are specified just by identifier strings, not with interface classes.
  - the constructs which meet dependencies (resource providers) are *just functions*, not factory classes.
- - the dependencies a piece of code needs and the dependencies it can provide are each declared concisely with decorators.
+ - the dependencies which a piece of code needs and the dependencies it can provide are both declared concisely with decorators.
- - the linking of dependents and resource providers is done at run-time *in Python*, not with a custom-build configuration language.
+ - the linking of dependents and resource providers is done at run-time *in Python*, not with a custom-built configuration language.
- - the pieces are small and easy to understand, but more features (graphing dependencies, verifying interfaces) can be added on a per project basis.
+ - the pieces are small and easy to understand: the total library is less than 300 lines.
+But it's clear and simple enough that more features (dependency graphs, interface verification) can be built on top, and used on a per-project basis.

 Examples